TerribleDev/isTommyOnVistabreak.xyz/blog/tparnell-travel/source/_posts/Going-on-vistabreak.md

 I plan on visting the [Pontcysyllte Aqueduct](https://en.wikipedia.org/wiki/Pontcysyllte_Aqueduct), and other parts of wales.
 I am near liverpool, so I have to go to the [Albert dock](https://en.wikipedia.org/wiki/Albert_Dock).
 My grandfather has made me promise to go to the beatles museaum with him.

-I also plan on taking pictures of my old school, and the town I lived in as a child so stay tuned!
+I also plan on taking pictures of my old school, and the town I lived in as a child.
+I havn't blogged much as I have been very busy catching up with family.
+I plan on starting to kick up blogging more, so stay tuned.